facebook tracking

 How to blouse boots 2

-The first thing you’ll need to do is put on the pants you intend to wear and your socks and boots.
+The first thing you’ll need to do is put on the pants you intend to wear, your socks, and your boots.
 Blousing boots using boot bands is the cleanest and most effective way to ensure a smart look that will remain stable all day long; it’s also achievable in seconds.

 Step 2: Attach Your Boot Bands